sarthaknaithani/CS6910_Assignment3/README.md

     hidden_size: size of hidden state vector
-    output_size: number of output features in fully connected layer, here target_char_count num_layers : number of recurrent layers of RNN p : dropout probability
+    output_size: number of output features in fully connected layer, here target_char_count num_layers : number of recurrent layers of RNN dropout : dropout probability
-    bi_dir : flag to set bidirection in the RNN cell used
+    bi_directional : flag to set bidirection in the RNN cell used
-    rnn_class: type of RNN to be used in the encoder
+    cell_type: type of RNN to be used in the encoder

     Input:
     -----